 letter grade at the end of the course according to the instructor's

 evaluation of your work and participation.
-You can see your grade in the
+To see your grade, use the online

 student portal, MyNewSchool (see below).

 undergraduate credits.
-Consult an academic advisor at your school before
+New School credits are normally transferable, but you should consult an academic advisor at your school before

 Records and transcripts: You can request that a transcript of your